 When a borrower fails to make their monthly mortgage payments and loses all rights to their home as a result.
 The lender seizes and sells the foreclosed home to recover their losses.

 The percentage of a loan that a lender charges each period, either monthly or annually, for the borrower to borrow money.

 A mortgage loan in an amount that exceeds the limits set by the Federal National Mortgage Association and the Federal Home Loan Mortgage Corporation.
 These loans generally have higher interest rates to account for the greater risk involved.

 The amount of time during which a borrower makes monthly payments toward a loan.
 Once a loan term ends the loan should either be repaid or refinanced for another term.

 An assessment of lending risk that a lender considers before approving a loan, calculated by dividing the total loan amount by the appraised value of the home.
-For example, if you make a 15% down payment of $37,500 on a home worth $250,000, the loan total would be $212,500, and your LTV is 85%.
-If your LTV is 80% or higher, you may not need mortgage insurance.
+For example, if you make a 15 percent down payment of $37,500 on a home worth $250,000, the loan total would be $212,500, and your LTV is 85 percent.
+If your LTV is 80 percent or higher, you may not need mortgage insurance.

 The installments paid to a mortgage loan every month.
 Your monthly payment goes toward both the principal balance and interest.